Skip to main content

 Enable Webcam Before Recording

-In the ScreenBuddy recorder, toggle on the webcam option.
-ScreenBuddy shows a live preview of your camera feed alongside the screen preview so you can confirm framing before you start.
+Toggle on the webcam option in the ScreenBuddy recorder.
+A live preview of your camera feed appears alongside the screen preview so you can confirm framing before you start.

 2

 Click Record.
-ScreenBuddy captures both your screen and your webcam simultaneously, composited into a single recording.
-The webcam overlay appears in the corner as a picture-in-picture bubble.
+ScreenBuddy captures both your screen and webcam simultaneously, composited into a single recording with the webcam overlay positioned as a picture-in-picture bubble.

 3